kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

 ### Workflow

-Pinning and upgrading a group is a two-step, always-explicit sequence.
-Setting the version the first time never rolls the group; it only opts the group out of cluster-managed versioning.
+Pinning and upgrading an MD/MP is a two-step, always-explicit sequence.
+Setting the version the first time never rolls the MD/MP; it only opts the MD/MP out of cluster-managed versioning.

 ```mermaid
 flowchart TD